 You will have sleepless nights.
 You will be grumpy (quite obvious) and you will hate the world.

-Don’t be surprised if you start blaming the big giants of industry or funded startups who according to you are having things very easy because of easy availability of money.
+Don’t be surprised if you start blaming the big giants of industry or funded startups who according to you are having things very easy because of the easy availability of money.

 Trust me, they have their own battles to fight.

 Just because your startup did not take off as per your expectations, do not curse others.
 Cursing others won’t help your cause.